lyokha/vim-xkbswitch/README.md

   mode without any character entered do it via Visual mode, e.g. enter ``<C-G><Esc>`` instead simply ``<Esc>``.

-* There is a clash with plugin EnhancedJumps when *bufhidden=delete*.
-When jumping back to the previous buffer an error message

-    ```
-  E121: Undefined variable: mappingsdump
-    ```

-  will raise.
-This is because both autocommand BufRead of this plugin and EnhancedJumps will use *redir* simultaneously which is not permitted.
-  Normally there is very little probability to encounter this because option *bufhidden* is empty by default.
-To work this around you can add line

-    ```vim
-  let g:XkbSwitchLoadOnBufRead = 0
-    ```

-  in your .vimrc.
-However this may break the very first keyboard layout switching from Select mode in a just open buffer if there was no inserting yet.

 * If you use *gh*-commands (*gh*, *gH* and *g_CTRL-H*) for your own specific purposes then you'll probably want to disable mappings defined for some or all of these commands in the plugin.
 For example